BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

 This is one thing most developers miss, I used to miss this too when I started out because I didn’t really understand the essence of _alternative texts._

-> Alternative texts (also know as `alt`) is a word that can be inserted as an attribute in an HTML document to tell your website users the contents of an image.
+> Alternative texts (also known as `alt`) is a word that can be inserted as an attribute in an HTML document to tell your website users the contents of an image.
 The alt text appears in a blank box that would normally contain the image.
-Alt text is useful when an image is not available because of a broken link, changed URL or something else.
+Alt-text is useful when an image is not available because of a broken link, changed URL, or something else.

 _Alternative texts as the name imply serve as an alternative for screen readers.
-They_ are read aloud to blind users on a screen reader and other_screen assistive technologies._
+They_ are read aloud to blind users on a screen-reader and other_screen assistive technologies._

 _You add alternative texts to images with the_ `_alt_` _attribute_